Jobijollof/LEMP-STACK-IMPLEMENTATION/README.md

 ![Echo](./images/nginx-hosted.png)

 # STEP 5.
 Testing  PHP with Nginx
-To validate that Nginx can correctly hand .php files off to your PHP processor.
+To validate that Nginx can correctly handle .php files off to your PHP processor.
 We will ceate a test PHP file in our document root.
 Open a new file called info.php within our document root in our nano text editor:

 `sudo nano /var/www/projectLEMP/info.php`